 No matter where you look you can find a credit card and a company looking for you.
 They want to make interest off you and your payments.
 Your goal is to locate one with low interest and fewer fees, and it probably won’t hurt one bit to have a few cash-back bonus points either.

 If perchance you are the new owner of a bad credit merchant account, a credit card will be pretty tough to get.
 They are indeed out there, and you can ask for a low balance.
 That way you can rebuild your credit and if you have an emergency, you have an extra way to handle it.

 Many cards are on the market and Visa and MasterCard are the top dogs in the industry.
-With the Visa, Capital One is offering a no fee card with 1.5% cash back on every purchase that you make.
-Although, we all know, if you don’t make large purchases, this comes in the form of little itty bitty rewards.
+With Visa, Capital One is offering a no-fee card with 1.5% cash back on every purchase that you make.
+Although we all know, that if you don’t make large purchases, this comes in the form of little itty bitty rewards.

 Something to consider

 Since you are already working to repair your credit, consider taking some of the money you are making and putting it on a prepaid card.
 It could be a Visa or MasterCard and know that you can’t go over the balance.
 You only use what you have.
 That builds better habits for the future and you don’t destroy what you are re-building.
 In the long run, it might just be the Band-Aid that you need.

 • Consider taking charge so that you can get that merchant account.

 • Investigate your credit and get a copy of your credit report.